 For instance, every country has its own average height.
 As a result, some nations have a greater average height than others; some reside more or less between the average global height, and others fall on the shorter side of the scale.

-Because the data cited are averages, it’s crucial to understand that not everyone in the Philippines is the same height as the average.
+Because the data cited are averages, it’s crucial to understand that not everyone in the Philippines has the same height as the average.
 Many people are on the upper or lower end of the average height statistic.
-So, this means people who are slightly taller than average still may not be considered tall.
+So this means people slightly taller than average may not be considered tall.

 Tallest Filipino Basketball Players